pactflow/docs.pactflow.io/website/docs/docs/stubs.md

 1. Select `->` to navigate to the latest version
 1. Select `->` to navigate to the latest tagged version of the pact
-1. Copy the URL at this address to get the path to the pact file.
-By default, it will link to the version of the pact you were on in step 2
+2. Copy the URL at this address to get the path to the pact file.

 ![API Browser](/ui/stubs/stubs-api-browser-url.png)